analogdevicesinc/ai8x-synthesis/README.md

     required that four channels fit into a single memory instance -- or 91x90 pixels per channel.
     Note that the first layer commonly creates a wide expansion (i.e., large number of output channels) that needs to fit into data memory, so the input size limit is mostly theoretical.
+  * When using streaming, the data sizes are limited to 512x512, subject to available TRAM.

 ### Number Format